hazyikmis/StreamApp_apiserver/README.md

 3.npm install --save json-server
 4.create "db.json" file, and fill the file with dummy data

-5. open the "package.json" file, remove the line "test" under "scripts".
+5.open the "package.json" file, remove the line "test" under "scripts".
 Add:
 "start": "json-server -p 3001 -w db.json"
-6. npm start
+6.npm start
 --NOW YOU CAN SEND RESTFUL API CALLS TO THE SERVER...(You can add, delete, update, list the records in the "db.json")